NFB x TIFF

 The filmmaker and the NFB production team will collaborate on the selection and hiring of key creatives who maximize the chances of delivering the best possible film.
 We’ll work together on this.

-Your main collaborator at the NFB will be your producer.
+The main collaborators at the NFB will be their producers.
 NFB producers will be part of the selection process, to ensure there’s a good fit between the producer and the filmmaker.
 You’ll also work with a line producer, administrator, senior production coordinator, a marketing team, a publicist and various other internal specialists.
 The entire initiative is being overseen by an executive producer.
 And each filmmaker will have the opportunity to work with a mentor, if desired.